 Have you ever wondered why your heels ache, especially in the morning?
 Plantar fasciitis could be to blame.
 About one in 10 individuals will experience plantar fasciitis at some point.
 Dealing with this condition can affect your daily routine and prevent you from doing the activities you love.
 The persistent pain may have you wondering about the available treatment options to relieve it.
 Each year, more than 2 million Americans seek treatment for plantar fasciitis due to unbearable pain.
 So, how can this condition be treated?
 Will you be able to ever find relief from it?

 At Coastal Orthopedics, we understand the impact plantar fasciitis can have on your daily life.
-Fortunately, there are various ways this condition can be managed and treated.
+Fortunately, there are various ways this condition can be managed and treated, especially with the help of a foot and ankle specialist.
 We are committed to helping our patients gain their lives back by answering their questions and concerns.
 Especially when conditions like this can have a debilitating impact on their lives.
 Read on to learn how you can manage and treat plantar fasciitis.

 What is Plantar Fasciitis?